Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing

-Determining the cost function of the optimization problem is a design choice of the algorithm.
+\paragraph{Data Model.} Determining the potential energy and thus, cost function of the QUBO is a design choice of the algorithm.
 For our probabilistic approach, a well-defined data distribution, that forms the basis of the cost function is required.
 While many tasks approached in quantum computer vision, such as tracking~\citep{zaech_adiabatic_2022} or synchronization~\citep{benkner_qmatch_2021, birdal_quantum_2021}, costs are based on learned metrics or heuristics, they can also be trained to reflect the properties required in our approach.

 We therefore, follow the mixture of Gaussian model, where each cluster generates samples from a normal distribution.
-With the independence of observations and clusters, given the distribution parameters, the likelihood of the joint observations for an assignment $Z$ is given as the product of the individual likelihods
+With the independence of observations and clusters, given the distribution parameters, the likelihood of the joint observations for an assignment $Z$ is given as the product of the individual likelihoods

-where the likelihood $f(\vct{x}_i|{Z_k})$ corresponds to a Gaussian distribution that follows $\mathcal{N}(\vct{\mu}_k, \vct I)$ and $d$ is the dimensionality of the space.
+where the likelihood $f({x}_i|{Z_k})$ corresponds to a Gaussian distribution that follows $\mathcal{N}(\vct{\mu}_k, \vct I)$ and $d$ is the dimensionality of the space.
 This result can be used to formulate the energy-based model with the energy function

 Using the energy function to rewrite the posterior distribution leads to the Boltzmann distribution from Equation~\ref{eq:boltzmann}